flame4592/safle/README.md

 # SAFLE

+## Deliverables
+    - ✅Terraform configuration files for infrastructure provisioning.
+    - ✅Dockerfile and docker-compose.yml for containerization
+    - ✅CI/CD pipeline configuration (GitHub Actions, Jenkins, or similar)
+    - ✅Documentation (README) explaining the setup, deployment, and monitoring.
+    - ✅Link to the running application (if deployed on a public cloud) or steps to access it locally.

 ## Task 1  Node.js Application Setup
 ### Description
 I have used a simple nodejs application and added basic unit test for atleast two end points (used jest)